 DAVID ERIK NELSON —RaconteurDavid Erik Nelson is an award-winning science-fiction author and essayist.
-Some of Mr. Nelson's speculative fiction is available for free online, as is his monthly column for the Ann Arbor Chronicle.
+Some of Mr. Nelson's speculative fiction is available for free online—occasionally without his knowledge or consent (no hard feelings, though).
+Other bits can be purchased.
 His latest non-fiction book is Snip, Burn, Solder, Shred: Seriously Geeky Stuff to Make with Your Kids.

 FREELANCEHaving written or edited several hundred reference articles and almost a dozen textbooks (such as Perspectives on Modern World History: Chernobyl and Teens and Sex), Mr. Nelson now focuses his freelance energies primarily on marketing copy and the occasional piece of legitimate journalism.
 David Erik Nelson is available to work on your promotional, educational, informational, or diabolical campaign.
 Learn more about his freelance writing and consulting services.

 BOOKSHis geeky craft book, Snip, Burn, Solder, Shred: Seriously Geeky Stuff to Make with Your Kids, is now available in all fine real and virtual bookstores.
 Learn basic soldering, sewing, carpentry, woodburning, and screen printing while making x-ray drums, guitar effects, steam ships, boomerangs, kites, games, a sock squid, and more.

 Seriously: order this soon.

 His forthcoming book, Junkyard Jam Band: DIY Musical Instruments and Noisemakers, will be out in March 2015.